-According to the results of the study, there’s suggestion that PPI exposure is linked with an increased risk of incident CKD, CKD progression and ERSD.
+According to the results of the study, there’s a suggestion that PPI exposure is linked with an increased risk of incident CKD, CKD progression, and ERSD.

 - For five years, researchers monitored the renal health of 173,321 people who took PPI heartburn drugs like Nexium, Prilosec, Prevacid, Dexilant, Protronix, Aciphex, Zegerid, and Kapidex and 20,270 people who took H₂ blockers like Zantac and Pepcid.

 - After five years, researchers determined that people who used PPI heartburn drugs maybe 96% more likely to develop kidney failure and 28% more likely to develop chronic kidney disease than people who used H₂ blockers.

 - Over the course of five years, 15% of people using PPIs developed chronic kidney disease.

 ACUTE INTERSTITIAL NEPHRITIS (AIN) KIDNEY INJURIES ASSOCIATED WITH NEXIUM AND PRILOSEC

 The use of PPI heartburn drugs is associated with acute interstitial nephritis (AIN), chronic kidney disease (CKD), and end-stage renal disease (ESRD).